Carry on Essentials for Long Haul Flights Packing Tips

-- Note book and pen – This is always handy – note book and a pen.
+- Notebook and pen – This is always a handy notebook and a pen.
 You would always need a pen to fill out customs cards.

 - Cell phone – I don’t go anywhere without my iPhone.
 So don’t forget to carry yours – charge it to 100% the night before you travel.

-- Headphones – Don’t forget to carry headphones.
-Airlines have started charging for them now-a-days.
+Don’t forget to carry headphones.
+Airlines have started charging for them nowadays.
 So get a good quality, noise cancellation headphones that you can carry for years.
 These headphones from Bose are great and are comfortable/easy on the ear.

-- Power adapter – Carry an universal adapter on your overseas flights.
+Carry a universal adapter on your overseas flights.
 The electric ports and volts are different in different countries/continents.
 We use something similar to this one.

-- Battery back up/juice – Carry a battery back up.
+Carry a battery back up.
 This is super handy when no wall outlets are in sight or all are in use.
-Has multiple USB ports.
+It has multiple USB ports.

 Here are cosmetic and toiletry travel essentials for the plane and they are super important in-flight and on arrival (yes, we are getting there!)

-- Deodorant or Perfume – Carry a travel sized deodorant or perfume.
-One of my faves – Miss Dior travel size perfume
+- Deodorant or Perfume – Carry a travel-sized deodorant or perfume.
+One of my faves – YSL travel size perfume

 - Facial Mist or Spray – Facial mists are god-sent – they energize and refresh your skin like no other.
-You can also use this to clean make up 🙂 Here are 2 of my faves – Hangover from Too Faced and Elixir from Claudalie in mini size
+You can also use this to clean makeup 🙂 Here are 2 of my faves – Aglow Face Mist (this one comes in a 10 ml size – perfect for small purses on the go) and Elixir from Caudalie in mini size

 - Hand sanitizer and hand lotion